 L’auberge espagnole/The Spanish Apartment (2002)

-Cédric Klapisch’s comedy centers on Xavier, a twenty-something French student who leaves his life and girlfriend to study in Barcelona for a year.
-It is filled with the kinds of experiences one encounters while living abroad, and it is bursting with images of many familiar Barcelona landmarks.
-The trailer’s claiming that “no-one speaks the same language, but everyone understands you” rings true.
+Cédric Klapisch’s comedy centres on Xavier, a twentysomething French student who leaves his life and girlfriend to study in Barcelona for a year.
+It is filled with the typical kinds of experiences one encounters while living abroad, and it bursts with images of many familiar Barcelona landmarks.
+The trailer’s claim that “no one speaks the same language, but everyone understands you” rings true.

-Jaume Balaguero’s horror franchise is too fright-a-minute for the average moviegoer but will please zombie fanatics.
-Featuring grainy hand-held camerawork and shot in the Eixample district, [Rec] is the story of a night-time TV reporter and her cameraman who take what they think is an innocuous call from a woman trapped in her apartment.
+Jaume Balagueró’s horror franchise has experienced highs and lows, but the first instalment terrified zombie fanatics everywhere.
+Featuring grainy handheld camerawork and shot in the Eixample district, [REC] is the story of a night-time TV reporter and her cameraman who take what they think is an innocuous call from a woman trapped in her apartment.
 The film might not exactly capture the beauty of the city, unless you have very particular tastes, but the first half at least does give you a glimpse of what living in the suburbs of the sprawling metropolis is actually like.

 Todo Sobre Mi Madre/All About My Mother (1999)